 Covering 65km strike length of under explored and highly prospective greenstone rocks the APC tenement package offers significant potential to host gold mineralisation.
 As part of the review a number of targets have been generated and a program of target verification has been implemented.
 Tasks completed to date include the acquisition of updated and reprocessed magnetic data, and the submission of bottom of hole (BOH) pulps for detailed litho-geochemical analysis.
 Submitting BOH pulps for further analysis is a cost-effective exploration step where samples that have been collected previously are analysed in a different and more precise way with the aim of identifying alteration and hydrothermal systems related to mineralisation.

 Why is this tenure considered underexplored?
-Primarily as no significant gold was discovered by prospectors in the 1890’s little systematic exploration has been conducted since.
+Primarily as no significant gold was discovered by prospectors in the 1890’s and little systematic exploration has been conducted since.
 Sporadic interest for gold and base metals has occurred over the ensuing 120 years, however recent cover, changing economic parameters, and lack of focused exploration has resulted in anomalous results being left open, and whole areas of interest going unrecognised.
-As has been demonstrated by the successful exploration and discovery of mineralisation along strike within the Yamarna belt, revisiting this under explored area and applying current technology and exploration thinking is paying dividends by leading new discoveries of gold mineralisation.
-By combining the latest in geological and geochemical practices in target generation with focused exploration APC is giving itself the best chance of making mineral discoveries and realising this value for the benefit of shareholders.
+As has been demonstrated by the successful exploration and discovery of mineralisation along strike within the Yamarna belt, revisiting this under explored area and applying current technology and exploration thinking is paying dividends by leading to new discoveries of gold mineralisation.
+By combining the latest in geological and geochemical practices in target generation with focused exploration, the joint venture partners are giving shareholders the best chance of making mineral discoveries and unlocking the inherent value of the Lake Wells Gold Project.